 - on 29 October 2015, the Bank concluded an overdraft facility agreement with PKO BP with a limit of PLN 900,000 thousand for a period of 3 years.
-By annexing the agreement, the amount of the limit was increased to PLN 2,000,000 thousand and the lending period was extended until 29 October 2025; - on 2 February 2017, the Bank concluded an overdraft facility agreement with PKO BP with a limit of PLN 1,5 00,000 thousand for a period of 3 years.
+By annexing the agreement, the amount of the limit was increased to PLN 2,000,000 thousand and the lending period was extended until 27 October 2028 - on 2 February 2017, the Bank concluded an overdraft facility agreement with PKO BP with a limit of PLN 1,5 00,000 thousand for a period of 3 years.
 By annexing the agreement, the amount of the limit was increased to PLN 2,000,000 thousand and the lending period was extended until 3 February 2026; - on 10 July 2019, the Bank concluded an overdraft facility agreement with PKO BP with a limit of PLN 1,000,000 thousand for a period of 3 years.
 As a result of annexing the agreement, the amount of overdraft was increased to PLN 5,000,000 thousand and may be used to repay liabilities in respect of the loan portfolios purchased and servicing of redemption of bonds and mortgage covered bonds, and the lending period was extended until 1 July 2025.
+By annexing the agreement, the overdraft was decreased from PLN 5,000,000 thousand to PLN 4,478,000 starting from 11 February 2023, and subsequently, by annexing the agreement in August 2023, the overdraft was decreased by PLN 300,000 thousand, i.e. to PLN 4,178,000 thousand.
+By annexing the agreement, the amount of the limit was decreased to PLN 3,100,000 thousand and the lending period was extended until 30 June 2028.

 All of the above loans bear interest based on a variable interest rate.

-On 10 September 2020, the Bank concluded a nonrevolving working capital facility agreement with PKO BP in PLN with a limit of PLN 300 million for a period of 6 years.
+On 10 September 2020, the Bank concluded a non-revolving working capital facility agreement with PKO BP in PLN with a limit of PLN 300 million for a period of 6 years.
 The loan was drawn in tranches over a period of 1 year from the date of conclusion of the agreement.
 Tranches are repayable within 5 years.
 The tranches bear interest at a fixed rate, which was determined for each drawing separately.
 The Bank used PLN 210 million of that loan.
 The remaining amount has not been used.

 On 11 February 2022, the Bank concluded with PKO BP a non-revolving working capital facility agreement in PLN with a limit of PLN 400,000 thousand for a period of 6 years.
-The loan will be disbursed over a period of 1 year from the date of conclusion in tranches, each of which is repayable within 5 years of its drawing.
+The loan was drawn in tranches over a period of 1 year from the date of conclusion of the agreement, each of which is repayable within 5 years of its drawing.
 The tranches bear interest at a fixed rate, which is determined for each drawing separately.
 By signing annexes to the agreement, the limit was increased to PLN 2,000,000 thousand.
-As at 31 December 2022, the Bank initiated a loan of PLN 1,522,000 thousand.
+By annexing the agreement, the limit was decreased from PLN 2,000,000 thousand to PLN 1,700,000 thousand.
+The Bank used PLN 1,522,000 thousand of that loan.
+The remaining amount has not been used.